-Modi-Shah's trusted lieutenant JP Nadda takes over as BJP president
+Modi-Shah's trusted lieutenant J P Nadda takes over as BJP president

 Politics meaningless without religion, says J P Nadda

-Nadda, considered an affable and accessible politician, enjoys good rapport with all top party leaders.
-He is seen as seasoned organisation man, who was associated with the Akhil Bharatiya Vidyarthi Parishad (ABVP) from his college days before joining the youth wing of the BJP and rising through its ranks.
+Nadda, considered an affable and accessible politician, enjoys a good rapport with all top party leaders.
+He is seen as a seasoned organisation man, who was associated with the Akhil Bharatiya Vidyarthi Parishad (ABVP) from his college days before joining the youth wing of the BJP and rising through its ranks.
 Nadda has also served as a minister in the BJP governments in Himachal Pradesh and at the Centre.